lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 17.** *I have ordained a lamp for mine anointed.* We remark,

-1\.The designation given unto Christ by God his Father; he is *"mine anointed."* Though he be despised and rejected of men; though an unbelieving world see no form or comeliness in him, why he should be desired, yet I own him, and challenge him as mine Anointed, the Prophet, Priest, and King of my church.
+1\.
+The designation given unto Christ by God his Father; he is *"mine anointed."* Though he be despised and rejected of men; though an unbelieving world see no form or comeliness in him, why he should be desired, yet I own him, and challenge him as mine Anointed, the Prophet, Priest, and King of my church.
 "I have found David my servant: with my holy oil have I anointed him: with whom my hand shall be established: mine arm also shall strengthen him": Ps 89:20-21.

-2\.The great means of God's appointment for manifesting the glory of Christ to a lost world; he has provided *"a lamp"* for his Anointed.
+2\.
+The great means of God's appointment for manifesting the glory of Christ to a lost world; he has provided *"a lamp"* for his Anointed.
 The use of a lamp is to give light to people in the darkness of the night; so the word of God, particularly the gospel, is a light shining in a dark place, until the day of glory dawn, when the Lord God and the Lamb will be the light of the ransomed for endless evermore.

-3\.The authority by which this lamp is lighted and carried through this dark world; it is *"ordained"* of God; and by his commandment it is that we preach and spread the light of the gospel (Mr 16:15,20).— *Ebenezer Erskine,* 1680—.
+3\.
+The authority by which this lamp is lighted and carried through this dark world; it is *"ordained"* of God; and by his commandment it is that we preach and spread the light of the gospel (Mr 16:15,20).— *Ebenezer Erskine,* 1680—.

 **Verse 17.** *I have ordained a lamp for mine anointed.* That is, I have ordained prosperity and blessings for him; blessings upon his person, and especially the blessing of posterity.
 Children are as a *lamp* or *candle* in their father's house, making the name of their ancestors conspicuous; hence in Scripture a Child given to succeed his father is called a *lamp*.
 When God by Ahijah the prophet told Jeroboam that God would take the kingdom out of the hand of Solomon's son, and give it unto him, even ten tribes; he yet adds (1Ki 11:86), "And unto his son will I give one tribe, that David my servant may have a light (*lamp* or *candle*) alway before me in Jerusalem, the city which I have chosen me to put my name there."
 And again (1Ki 15:4), when Abijam the son of Rehoboam proved wicked, the text saith, "Nevertheless for David's sake did the Lord his God give him a *lamp* (or *candle*) in Jerusalem, to set up his son after him."— *Joseph Caryl.*

 **Verses 17-18.** God having chosen David's family, he here promises to bless that also with suitable blessings.

-1\.Growing power: *"There (in Zion) will I make the horn of David to bud."* The royal dignity should increase more and more, and constant additions be made to the lustre of it.
+1\.
+Growing power: *"There (in Zion) will I make the horn of David to bud."* The royal dignity should increase more and more, and constant additions be made to the lustre of it.
 Christ is the "horn of salvation", noting a plentiful and powerful salvation, which God hath raised up and made to bud "in the house of his servant David."
 David had promised to use his power for God's glory, to cut off the horns of the wicked, and to exalt the horns of the righteous (Ps 75:10); and in recompense for it, God here promises to make his horn to bud; for to them that have power and use it well, more shall be given.

-2\.Lasting honour: *"I have ordained a lamp for mine anointed."* Thou wilt "light my candle" (Ps 18:28): that lamp is likely to burn brightly which God ordains.
+2\.
+Lasting honour: *"I have ordained a lamp for mine anointed."* Thou wilt "light my candle" (Ps 18:28): that lamp is likely to burn brightly which God ordains.
 A lamp is a successor; for when a lamp is almost out, another may be lighted by it: it is a succession; for by this means David shall not want a man to stand before God.
 Christ is the lamp and the light of the world.

-3\.Complete victory. *"His enemies"*, that have formed designs against him, *"will I clothe with shame"*, when they shall see their designs baffled.
+3\.
+Complete victory. *"His enemies"*, that have formed designs against him, *"will I clothe with shame"*, when they shall see their designs baffled.
 Let the enemies of all good governors expect to be clothed with shame, and especially the enemies of the Lord Jesus and his government, who shall rise in the last great day "to everlasting shame and contempt."

-4\.Universal prosperity: *"Upon himself shall his crown flourish",* i.e., his government shall be more and more his honour.
+4\.
+Universal prosperity: *"Upon himself shall his crown flourish",* i.e., his government shall be more and more his honour.
 This was to have its full accomplishment in Christ Jesus, whose crown of honour and power shall never fade, nor the flowers of it wither.
 The crowns of earthly princes "endure not to all generations" (Pr 27:24); but Christ's crown shall endure to all eternity, and the crowns reserved for his faithful subjects are such as "fade not away."— *Matthew Henry.*

 **Verse 18.** *His enemies will I clothe with shame.* That is, shame shall so inseparably cover them, that as wheresoever a man goeth, he carrieth his clothes with him; so wheresoever they go they shall carry their *shame* with them.
 And that which is strangest of all, they which are ashamed use to clothe or cover their shame, and then think themselves well enough; but David's enemies shall be so ashamed, that even the very covering of their shame shall be a discovering of it; and the clothing or cloaking of their ignominy shall be nothing else but a girding of it more closely and more inseparably unto them.— *Thomas Playfere.*